 Themes have become important elements in generating traffic at these parks, too.
 Themes like date nights, disco nights, and toddler time appeal to different audiences, creating exciting events and expanding a business’ customer base.

 These parks are also increasingly being used for different purposes.
 Fundraising for nonprofits and corporate team building events are just a few ways that these parks can become more versatile, increase their income streams, and even generate increased traffic during off-peak times.

-One of the great benefits of a trampoline park is that it can be tailored to appeal to many audiences.
+One of the great benefits of a trampoline entertainment center is that it can be tailored to appeal to many audiences.
 The primary audience will always be families with children who are looking for a way to keep their children active and entertained.
 Secondary audiences may be adventure-seeking teens and adults who want to experience a day of fun activities, corporate staff seeking a team-building experience, and nonprofits looking for a fundraising opportunity.

 Skills, Experience, and Education

 Running a trampoline park doesn’t require a business degree, but certain experiences and skills can be helpful.